focus-trap/focus-trap/.github/pull_request_template.md

 - README updated (API changes, instructions, etc.).
 - Changes to dependencies explained.
 - Changeset added (run `yarn changeset` locally to add one, and follow the prompts).
   - EXCEPTION: A Changeset is not required if the change does not affect any of the source files that produce the package bundle.
-For example, tooling changes, test updates, or a new dev-only dependency to run tests more efficiently should not have a Changeset since it will not affect package consumers.
+For example, demo changes, tooling changes, test updates, or a new dev-only dependency to run tests more efficiently should not have a Changeset since it will not affect package consumers.

 </details>